Best Broker for Recurring Investing in Europe

 What is the best broker for recurring ETF investing in Europe?

 It depends on your country and workflow.
-Trade Republic and Scalable Capital are the strongest automation options for EU investors — savings plans from €1 with no per-execution cost.
-IBKR is the best default core for investors who need multi-currency access and long-run scalability.
-Trading 212 works well for app-first investors who keep things simple.
-DEGIRO suits disciplined investors who can run a strict manual monthly routine.
+Trade Republic and Scalable Capital are the strongest savings plan options for EU investors — automated ETF buys from €1 with no per-execution cost.
+IBKR is the best default for investors who need multi-currency access and long-run scalability, and also supports recurring investment orders.
+Trading 212 suits app-first investors who keep things simple.
+Lightyear is a strong FX-efficient alternative for multi-currency workflows.
+DEGIRO works for disciplined investors who can run a strict manual monthly routine.

 What is the biggest hidden cost for Europeans investing monthly?

 FX friction.
 If your workflow forces repeated EUR to USD conversions, spreads and conversion fees quietly compound into a meaningful drag — often larger than headline trading commissions.
-The fix: either buy EUR-listed UCITS ETFs and avoid the conversion entirely, or convert in larger, less-frequent chunks using a broker with low FX costs like IBKR.
+The fix: either buy EUR-listed UCITS ETFs and avoid the conversion entirely, or convert in larger, less-frequent chunks using a broker with low FX costs like IBKR or Lightyear.

 Do I need a broker with a built-in recurring buy feature?